Opposition protesters in Skopje demand resignation of PM Zaev after "scandalous interview"

 Hundreds of supporters of North Macedonia’s opposition VMRO-DPMNE party staged a protest in Skopje on November 26 to defend national interests following what they said was a "scandalous interview" by PM Zoran Zaev with Bulgarian media.

-In an interview with Bulgarian BGNES broadcasted a day earlier, Zaev seemed to defend Bulgarian positions on some historical issues related to WWII and also said that former Yugoslavia, of which Macedonia was one of the six republics, was a reason for divisions between Bulgarians and Macedonians.
+In an interview with Bulgarian BGNES published a day earlier, Zaev seemed to defend Bulgarian positions on some historical issues related to WWII and also said that former Yugoslavia, of which Macedonia was one of the six republics, was a reason for divisions between Bulgarians and Macedonians.

 He also called President Stevo Pendarovski a “not so very experienced politician” because of the president’s statement that Bulgaria has not yet emerged from the matrix of former communist leader Todor Zhivkov, who did not recognise the existence of the Macedonian language and nation.